 any period of unpaid unauthorised absence

 any pre-existing APC / SCAPC contracts entered into after 31 March 2014 remain payable (unless the member elects to end the contract).
 The exception is that during a period of sickness or injury on no pay, the employee contributions to an APC / SCAPC are deemed to have been paid.
-For further information see the notes under example 23 in section 5.3 of the ‘Payroll guide’ which you can find on the ‘Guides and sample documents’ page of www.lgpsregs.org.
+For further information see the notes under example 23 in section 5.3 of the ‘Payroll guide’ which you can find on the ‘Employer guides and documents’ page of www.lgpsregs.org.
 See section 16 of the ‘Payroll Guide’ regarding contracts entered into before 1 April 2014.

 Employer only APCs

-Employers can award additional annual pension to active Scheme members of up to a set maximum (less any amount of additional annual pension the employer has already contributed towards or is contributing towards under a Shared Cost APC).
+Employers can award additional annual pension to active Scheme members.
+This is limited to the maximum allowed, which should be reduced by any amount of additional annual pension the employer has already contributed towards or is contributing towards under a Shared Cost APC.
 The maximum at April 2014 was £6,500 and represented an increase from the 2008 Scheme maximum of £5,000.
-The maximum of £6,500 is increased each April (starting April 2015) by Pensions Increase, assuming a PI date of 1 April 2013.
-The maximum for the 2020/21 year is £7,194. such an award may also be made within six months of leaving to a member who left on the grounds of redundancy or business efficiency.
+The maximum of £6,500 is increased each April from April 2015 by Pensions Increase, assuming a PI date of 1 April 2013.
+The maximum for the 2021/22 year is £7,316.
+An employer may also make such an award to a member who left on the grounds of redundancy or business efficiency up to six months after their date of leaving.

 The employer would make a one-off contribution in order to buy a set amount of additional pension for the member.
 The cost is determined by the employee’s age and the amount purchased.